Skip to content

 Week 5: Prehabilitation

-Identifies the high-risk areas in MMA (neck, shoulders, lower back, knees, hips, etc.) and builds prehab strategies into the program by default.
-Covers training modifications and return-to-play decision-making for managing injuries that occur during fight camp without derailing it.
+You will learn to identify the high-risk areas in MMA (neck, shoulders, lower back, knees, hips, etc.) and build prehab strategies into your program.
+This week covers training modifications and return-to-play decision-making for managing injuries that occur without derailing your program.

 6